roblaing/erlang-webapp-howto/unit2/README.md

-While we often do need to check what the user has sent from their browser once it has reached the server &mdash; especially for loging in covered in Unit 4 &mdash; for this simple example, a better option is to get the browser to refuse to wast the server's time with garbage data.
+While we often do need to check what the user has sent from their browser once it has reached the server &mdash; especially for loging in covered in Unit 4 &mdash; for this simple example, a better option is to get the browser to refuse to waste the server's time with garbage data.
 Again, I'm using a Mozilla
 <a href="https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation">tutorial</a>, partly because I need a refresher.